Turkey has opened its borders and is resuming flights on a country-by-country basis, while some domestic restrictions are being lifted.

 - Arrivals from Afghanistan, Bangladesh, Brazil, South Africa, India, Nepal, Pakistan, Sri Lanka, Egypt, Iran, Singapore or the UK, are required to present a test, regardless of vaccination status.

 Is public transportation open in Turkey?

-Public transportation in Turkey is operating in limited capacity, but intercity travel is prohibited.
+Public transportation in Turkey is operating in limited capacity.

 Are the restaurants and bars open in Turkey?

-Restaurants and cafes in Turkey are open for takeout and delivery only.
+Restaurants and cafes in Turkey are open for with limited working hours.

 Are businesses and attractions open in Turkey?

 Non-essential businesses and attractions in Turkey are open, with health measures in place.